How to start an ecommerce business from scratch

 Step 2: Validating your product idea

-The more time you put into validating your product, the better your chances of succeeding.
-Once you've pinpointed your business idea, research how similar products perform and what your potential customers might be looking for.
+The more time you put into validating the product, the better your chances of succeeding.
+Once you've pinpointed your business idea, research how similar products perform and what potential customers might be looking for.

 Talk to potential customers to validate your idea

-The easiest and cheapest way to figure out whether your idea is worth pursuing is to talk to people.
+One of the easiest and most cost-effective ways to figure out whether your idea is worth pursuing is to talk to people.
 Once you've identified a problem worth solving, talk to people who feel the pain point or frustration the most.

 Reach out to a small group of people to understand if they face the problem you’re trying to solve, and find out how they currently deal with this challenge.

 Offer to buy 5-10 people a cup of coffee in exchange for 30 minutes of their time.
 Use your meeting to talk about the challenge and see if the pain point is something they would pay money to solve, or if it doesn’t bother them much.
-Avoid bringing up your product, as this may influence the answers you get.
+Avoid bringing up the product you have in mind, as this may influence the answers you get.
 Instead, focus on how they feel about the challenge, how they currently deal with it, and whether they would pay to solve the problem.
 If so, how much would they be willing to pay?
-Asking these questions can help you figure out if there might be an audience for your product.
+Asking these questions can help you figure out if there might be an audience for the product.

-Although you can sell many things on Amazon, a good place for an aspiring ecommerce store owner to start is with products that:
+Although you can sell almost anything in Amazon stores, a good place for an aspiring ecommerce store owner to start is with products that:

 - Are easy to package and ship